 At first the group strolls sedately past huge modern villas with high walls and electronic security gates until we arrive in the village of La Treille.
 Here, on a pretty square, we're suddenly sent decades back in time.

 A couple of the men with moustaches are gossiping about "young Marcel" who grew up here and launched himself into "cinematography" and about a stranger, "Jean", who came from the big city to start a farm but came to a very sad end.

 Then it's on to a café terrace with a breathtaking view over Pagnol country.
 Here the actors sit down round a bottle of pastis and, amid a great deal of banter and bandinage, fill in a bit more of the story (this bar, Le Cigalon, was the inspiration for Pagnol's eponymous 1935 film).

-After half a kilometre the posh villas thin out bit by bit until, in a leafy clearing, César, the man who tricked Jean de Florette out of his inheritance, is found arguing with his dim-witted son, Ugolin.
+Soon the posh villas start thinning out until, in a leafy clearing, César, the man who tricked Jean de Florette out of his inheritance, is found arguing with his dim-witted son, Ugolin.

 The path soon begins to climb steeply through the rocky landscape, perfumed with thyme and rosemary, which locals call the garrigue.
 Nothing like the lush lavender fields invariably pictured on postcards of Provence, it's dry, harsh, empty, unforgiving - and very, very beautiful.